 Is on campus housing available for graduate students?

 Pace University offers graduate students University housing at each of its main campuses.
 In New York City, graduate students are housed in 55 John Street and 33 Beekman Street.
 Graduate students enrolled at the Westchester campuses are housed at Dannat Hall located at the Pace Law School in nearby White Plains, NY.
 Eligible graduate students must be matriculated and enrolled full-time, with a course load of at least nine credits per semester.

 More information about student housing can be found on the Office of Housing and Residential Life website.

 Is the GRE or GMAT required for admission to the graduate programs?

 - The GMAT or GRE are required for admission to the Lubin School of Business.
 Information about the GMAT can be found at www.MBA.com.
 Applicants may be considered for a GMAT/GRE waiver if they possess a cumulative undergraduate GPA of 3.5 or greater for 4 years of study from a U.S. baccalaureate program.
 A complete application along with a written statement requesting a waiver of the GMAT or GRE will be brought before the graduate admission committee for a decision.

-If you have a cumulative GPA of 3.20 or above for all of your undergraduate work, and your degree is from an accredited U.S. four-year institution, you may be considered for admission to any MBA or MS program without submitting a GMAT or GRE score.
+If you have a cumulative GPA of 3.20 or above for all of your undergraduate work, and you hold a bachelors degree from an accredited institution, you may be considered for admission to any MBA or MS program without submitting a GMAT or GRE score.